A race is underway to repair our hearing — with medicine

 Decibel Therapeutics was incubated by the powerhouse investment firm and incubator Third Rock Ventures.
 Along with SROne (a venture fund that counts GlaxoSmithKline as its sole investor), Third Rock provided the company with $52 million to get started in 2015, and it more recently raised an undisclosed amount of funding from GV.

-Anthony Philippakis, a venture partner at GV who led the deal, says one aspect of Decibel that excited him is its portfolio approach, with some of its focus on single cell genomics, some on human genetics, some on direct-to-patient clinical trials, and some on generating phenotypic data about the hearing system.
+Anthony Philippakis, a venture partner at GV who led the deal, says one aspect of Decibel that excited him is its portfolio approach, with some of its focus on single cell genomics, some on human genetics, some on direct-to-patient clinical trials and some on generating phenotypic data about the hearing system.
 (Philippakis seems to have embraced a portfolio approach to his own work.
 In addition to working with GV, he’s a cardiologist at Brigham and Women’s Hospital, and the chief data officer at Broad Institute of Harvard and MIT.)

-As Decibel’s CEO, Steve Holtzman, explains of the company’s modus operandi: “If you make investments in a broad discovery and translational medicine platform for drug discovery — not just take a shot on goal with a single drug or assay — you have a better chance to dominate the space.”
+As Decibel’s CEO, Steve Holtzman explains of the company’s modus operandi: “If you make investments in a broad discovery and translational medicine platform for drug discovery — not just take a shot on goal with a single drug or assay — you have a better chance to dominate the space.”

 Indeed, Holtzman — who is focused first on hearing loss in millennials but who has ambitions to tackle hearing loss across the age spectrum — says Decibel is working on “drugs to reduce against drug toxicity [which can cause hearing loss], drugs to repair hair cells [in the inner ear] , drugs that are looking at other aspects of hearing that may involve the [central nervous system], and drugs focused on regeneration [versus just cellular repair].”

-Our play is “much broader” than that of any other firm, adds Holtzman, who has worked in the biotech industry for roughly 30 years and helped cofound the company with Third Rock
+Our play is “much broader” than that of any other firm, adds Holtzman, who has worked in the biotech industry for roughly 30 years and helped co-found the company with Third Rock.

 Holtzman doesn’t mention Frequency Therapeutics specifically, but it’s probably no coincidence that Frequency — which recently raised $32 million in Series A led by CoBro Ventures, an investment firm formed by tech entrepreneur Marc Cohen and his brother Alain — is taking a rather different approach.

 The vision for the company started three years ago, says CEO David Lucchino.
-Bob Langer, a renowned biomedical engineer at MIT, had teamed up with peer Jeffrey Karp of Harvard Medical school, on research showing that cells in the inner ear — they’re called progenitor cells, and each of us is born with a fixed number of them — could potentially be manipulated to create new inner ear cells.
+Bob Langer, a renowned biomedical engineer at MIT, had teamed up with peer Jeffrey Karp of Harvard Medical school on research showing that cells in the inner ear — they’re called progenitor cells, and each of us is born with a fixed number of them — could potentially be manipulated to create new inner ear cells.

-Why that’s important: these inner ear hair cells absorb sound and converts it to electrical impulses.
+Why that’s important: these inner ear hair cells absorb sound and convert it to electrical impulses.

 Frequency’s lead program is focused on treating chronic hearing loss by regenerating cochlear hair cells with combinations of easily made drug molecules.
 But one challenge, among many, is whether this growth can happen in vivo.
 Why no one yet knows: Langer and Karp’s earlier findings involved human cochlear tissue that had been removed from a 40-year-old, who’d had to have it removed in order for surgeons to get to a tumor.